-A marked increase in crossbreeding of specialty dogs in the past couple of decades has meant an increase in popularity of many of these designer breeds.
+A marked increase in crossbreeding of specialty dogs in the past couple of decades has meant an increase in the popularity of many of these designer breeds.

-The Pointer Bay combines two formidable hunting dogs, the rock-solid Chesapeake Bay Retriever and the multi-talented German Shorthaired Pointer.
+The Pointer Bay combines two formidable hunting dogs, the rock-solid Chesapeake Bay Retriever, and the multi-talented German Shorthaired Pointer.

 This crossbreed is very well versed at all of the hunting tasks including pointing at the location of the target, trailing birds and retrieving the carcass.